Comparison of two equivariant $\eta$-forms: Introduction

-In this paper, we use the analytic techniques of Bismut-Goette in \cite{BG00} to define the equivariant infinitesimal Bismut-Cheeger $\eta$-form and prove a general comparison formula for the equivariant infinitesimal Bismut-Cheeger $\eta$-form and the equivariant Bismut-Cheeger $\eta$-form which extend the work of Goette \cite{Go00}.
+In the same way as fixed-point formula has two equivariant versions, the Lefschetz fixed-point formula and Kirillov-like formula of Berline-Vergne \cite{BV83}, the same is true for equivariant $\eta$-forms.
+In this paper, we use the analytic techniques of Bismut-Goette in \cite{BG00} to define the equivariant infinitesimal Bismut-Cheeger $\eta$-form and prove a general comparison formula between the equivariant infinitesimal Bismut-Cheeger $\eta$-form and the equivariant Bismut-Cheeger $\eta$-form which extend the work of Goette \cite{Go00}.
 In particular, we express the singularity of $\wi{\eta}_g$ modulo exact forms, at any $g\in G$ as a locally computable differential form.

 Let $G$ be a compact Lie group with Lie algebra $\mathfrak{g}$.
 We assume that $G$ acts isometrically on an odd-dimensional compact oriented Riemannian manifold $X$ and the $G$-action lifts on a Clifford module $\mE$ over $X$.
 In general, the equivariant APS $\eta$-invariant $\eta_g$ is not a continuous function on $g\in G$.
-In \cite{Go00}, Goette studied the singularity of the equivariant $\eta$-invariant $\eta_g$ at $g=1$.
-He defines a formal power series $\eta_K\in \C[[\mathfrak{g}^*]]$ for $K\in \mathfrak{g}$, called the equivariant infinitesimal $\eta$-invariant and shows that if the Killing vector field $K^X$ induced by $K$ has no zeroes on $X$, for any $N\in \N$, as $0\neq t\rightarrow 0$,
+In \cite{Go00}, Goette studied the singularity of the equivariant $\eta$-invariant $\eta_g$ at $g=e$.
+He defined a formal power series $\eta_K\in \C[[\mathfrak{g}^*]]$ for $K\in \mathfrak{g}$, called the equivariant infinitesimal $\eta$-invariant and showed that if the Killing vector field $K^X$ induced by $K$ has no zeroes on $X$, for any $N\in \N$, as $0\neq t\rightarrow 0$,

 where $[\eta_{tK}]_N$ is the part of the formal power series $\eta_{tK}$ with degree $\leq N$ and $\mM_{tK}$ could be expressed precisely as a locally computable term.
 Moreover, there exist $c_j(K)\in \C$ such that when $t\rightarrow 0$,